-The Poof diaper is an interesting eco-friendly option that is made with renewable resources and is biodegradable under certain circumstances.
+The Poof diaper is an attractive eco-friendly option that is made with renewable resources and is biodegradable under certain circumstances.
 However, this diaper didn't perform well in our tests for absorption with the lowest score in the group, and it scored below average for comfort.
-While you may be able to overlook the scratchy elastic and motion points, the main goal of a diaper is absorbing liquid and other wastes, which this diaper doesn't seem to do well and is something you can't overlook without potentially disastrous and messy consequences.
-This makes Poof a product we don't recommend.
+While you may be able to overlook the scratchy elastic and motion points, the main goal of a diaper is absorbing liquid and other wastes, which this diaper doesn't seem to do well.
+In our book, poor absorption is something you can't overlook without potentially disastrous and messy consequences.
+Overall, Poof is a product we don't recommend.

 Pros: Few leaks